jagprog5/c_aot_compile/README.md

-This implements dynamic ahead of time compilation by piping c source code to a compiler and linking against the shared object.
+This facilitates dynamic ahead of time compilation by piping c source code to a compiler and linking against the shared object.
 Works with all major compilers including: [tcc](https://bellard.org/tcc/), gcc, clang.

 Alternatives to this lib exist: